6 Best Crypto-Friendly Banks of 2024

 Unfortunately, you can’t buy cryptocurrencies directly, but that doesn’t mean you can’t invest in them.

-If you have a Bank of America Merill Edge account and want to buy crypto, you can do so through ETFs and funds that track the performance of companies involved in blockchain, which is the underlying technology on which cryptocurrencies are built.
+If you have a Bank of America Merrill Edge account and want to buy crypto, you can do so through ETFs and funds that track the performance of companies involved in blockchain, which is the underlying technology on which cryptocurrencies are built.

 Bank of America is also easy to connect with Coinbase so you can withdraw money much more easily.